inovexcorp/mobi/org.matonto.clustering.hazelcast/README.md

 # Hazelcast Clustering Implementation
 This bundle provides a clustering service implementation built upon the open source Hazelcast framework.
-Essentially, we will use the Hazelcast library to discovery and communicate with other nodes.
+Essentially, we will use the Hazelcast library to discover and communicate with other nodes.

 ## Configuration